Don't know how to starting modding Minecraft? We've got you covered!

 We also need to setup time tracking for your project.
 Search "Wakatime" and click install.
 After that, click Restart IDE.

-After that, connect to your hackatime and setup Hackatime following the instructions on the website.
+After that, connect to your hackatime and setup Hackatime following the instructions on the website if you haven't already.

-You can change the name and ids to whatever you like (remember to scroll down and change the group id too!), then select "Fabric" in "Templates".
+You can change the name and ids to whatever you like except for something generic like "hackcraft" (remember to scroll down and change the group id too!), then select "Fabric" in "Templates" and enable Git.
 Your command creation dialogue should look like this:

 Then, create the project.
 Look at what you've done: you've just setup the base of your fabric project!